superfaceai/docs/docs/guides/add-new-provider.md

 ## Integration parameters

 Define list of integration parameters specific for the service provider.
-Examples of integration paramters can be the region where is API deployed, API instance ID.
+Examples of integration parameters: region where is API deployed or API instance ID.

 ```json title="<provider-name>.provider.json" {10-16}
 {